|What's The Ricoh

 the stadium on your left.

-put in place for all residential streets within a
+scheme has been put in place for all residential

 Map showing the location of the Ricoh Arena (at the bottom of this page).

-Meadow Bus Station or jump in a taxi (costs around £10 to the
+bus or jump in a taxi (costs around

 |Aston Villa, Leicester City, Birmingham City, West Bromwich Albion, Wolverhampton Wanderers.|